Skip to main content Skip to local navigation

 Programs

-Choose among the Honours iBA, Honours Double Major or Honours Major/Minor in 12 specializations:
+Choose among the Honours iBA, Honours Double Major or Honours Major/Minor in 11 specializations:

-International-Oriented Courses Requirement
+Internationally-Oriented Courses Requirement

-To pursue the iBA, you will need to complete ANTH 2300 3.00 - Intercultural Training Skills, plus at least 9 credits of internationally-oriented courses to be completed form the list of pre-approved courses; these courses can be additional courses in your major.
+To pursue the iBA, you will need to complete ANTH 2300 3.00 - Intercultural Training Skills, plus at least 9 credits of internationally-oriented courses to be completed from the list of pre-approved courses; these courses can be additional courses in your major.

 ANTH 2300 prepares you to negotiate learning goals in a cross-cultural context while on university exchange.
 Topics covered may include culture, participant observation, culture shock, risk & safety, managing intercultural conflict, friendship, travel, politeness, cleanliness, gender & sexuality, gifts, poverty, religion and health.
 (This course should be completed before the term(s) abroad.)